Plan the conversation carefully.

 Name the limit

-I can talk about a crossed boundary, but I am not available for it in this way.
+I can talk about what to do, but I am not available for it in this way.

 Make it observable